google/WebFundamentals/src/content/en/ilt/pwa/lab-promises.md

-<strong>Note:</strong> This test is asynchronous and may take a few moments to complete.
+Note: This test is asynchronous and may take a few moments to complete.